 - Cool the chicken in icy water for 10 minutes.

-Make the mouth-watering chilli oil from scratch
+Make the chilli oil from scratch

 Looking at the red, vibrant colour of the chilli oil in mouth-watering chicken, I guess you would immediately understand why this classic Sichuan dish is given such a name.
-When my 9-year-old son first saw this dish and asked its name, he commented “It does make me drool!”
+When my 9-year-old son first saw this dish and asked its name, he commented: “It does make me drool!”

-Mix a sauce with multiple layers of flavour
+Sauce with multiple layers of flavour

 Sichuan mouth-watering chicken is more than just a “hot” dish.
 It has a sophisticated, multi-layered taste: garlicky, gingery, umami (from the fresh chicken stock), savoury (from soy sauce), sour (from Chinese rice vinegar), sweet, nutty (from peanuts & sesame) and mouth-numbing (from Sichuan pepper).